The time is winding down on my chat with Shawn Crahan, AKA “Clown”, the founder and artistic director of Iowan metal juggernaut Slipknot.

 The milestones of not one but two seminal albums open up exciting possibilities for Slipknot’s legendary live shows.

-However, Aussie fans will have to do without seeing the masked riffers at their namesake music festival this year.
+Fortunately, Aussie fans are lucky enough to see the masked riffers at their namesake music festival next year.

-After a hugely successful inaugural tour in 2023 – headlined by the band themselves – Knotfest is returning in 2024, with a stacked bill headlined by Pantera, Disturbed, and Lamb of God.
+After a hugely successful inaugural tour in 2023 – headlined by the band themselves – Knotfest returned in 2024, with a stacked bill headlined by Pantera, Disturbed, and Lamb of God.

-Slipknot not being on the bill will obviously affect the pulling power of the festival – but for Clown, the numbers through the gate – while a necessary evil – are still secondary in importance.
+Slipknot being on the bill again in 2025 is notable for the pull power of the festival – but for Clown, the numbers through the gate – while a necessary evil – are still secondary in importance.

 “I never look at it like a business … I’m not into that scene, I’m here to save the human condition.
 You need art to go to work, to get through that relationship, to get from A to B,” he says.